Pairan/spacore/docs/appCore.md

 A simple `<script type="module" src="">` tag within the main HTML document gets the `AppCore` loaded.

+Further it supports switching between light and dark theme and makes changes persistent by saving the choice in the `localStorage` (key `theme`).

 Next we place a reference in the main HTML document to bootstrap the spa app:
 ```html
 <!DOCTYPE html>